teddy-ambona/kind-e2e/README.md

 - [14 - Tools that make your life easier](#14---tools-that-make-your-life-easier)
 - [15 - Useful resources](#15---useful-resources)

-Demo web app powered by a k8s in Docker local cluster that hosts a distributed web app.
+Demo distributed web app running on a k8s in Docker local cluster.
+Its aim is to showcase fast and efficient debugging with the right tooling.
 Here is the tech stack that I have implemented:

 - Service Mesh (Istio, Kiali, Virtual Service, Gateway)
-- Observability: Performance metrics and logs monitoring (Grafana, Prometheus) + correlation between logs/traces/metrics.
-- Package manager (Helm charts)
+- Release management (Helm charts)
-- API Instrumentation (Open-Telemetry, Jaeger)
 - Front-end: NodeJS (Express web framework)
 - Business-logic: Python (Django web-framework)
+- Observability:
+  - Performance metrics (Prometheus)
+  - Logs (Promtail, Loki, Grafana)
+  - Tracing: App integrated instrumentation (Open-Telemetry, Jaeger)
+  - Correlation between logs/traces/metrics in Grafana for faster troubleshooting

 **IMPORTANT: This guide is intended for development, and not for a production deployment.**